rajrajhans/gradgoggles-api/README.md

 - Create, Read, Update, Search, Delete users, their details, and their scraps.
 - JWT based Authentication.
 - Email address verification using Timed Serializer Tokens.
-Uses Sendgrid to actually send the emails.
+Uses SendGrid to actually send the emails.
     - The timed serialized tokens are also used for the "Forgot Password" functionality.
 - Client side file upload to s3 using signed requests.
 (Check [this](https://rajrajhans.com/2020/06/2-ways-to-upload-files-to-s3-in-flask/) for more details)
 - Pagination for `/users` endpoint response.

+The API is deployed using Heroku.
+The web server used is [Gunicorn](https://devcenter.heroku.com/articles/python-gunicorn).
+It uses Heroku's PostgreSQL database.
+We use CloudFlare to manage DNS for gradgoggles.com.

 The `/tests` folder contains some unit tests to ensure the critical functionalities of the codebase do not break.
 You can run all tests using `python -m pytest`